mercadona/wrapito/README.md

 ```

 ## 🏰 Builder API

+#### withMocks (Deprecated)

+It has the same API than the withNetwork builder.
+The main difference between them is that withMocks will fail if a given request, done by the production code, is not set up in the `responses object`.

 #### withNetwork
-By using this you let your components know what `http requests` will respond.
-It works matching the request url which is `host` + `path`, the request `method` and the `requestBody`.
-All three need to match, otherwise it will raise an exception.
+By using this feature you can configure the responses for your `http requests`.
+If your component is making a request that is not set up in the `responses object`, it will not be validated and it will return an empty response with code 200.

 ```
 import { wrap } from '@mercadona/mo.library.burrito'